Broad Discipline of Language, Culture and Communication

 - A capability of exercising judgement and developing intellectual curiosity to work both independently and as part of a team;

-- An awareness of the need for and be committed to life-long learning; and
+- An awareness of the need for and are committed to life-long learning; and

 - The potential to become future leaders and entrepreneurs excelling in communication for professional purposes.

-- Students can have a taste of subjects offered by both Majors (BACBS and BAESP)# in the common Year One before applying to study in one of the Majors*, or a Double Major**.
+- Students can have a taste of subjects offered by both Majors (BACBS and BAESP)# in the common Year One before applying to study in one of the Majors*, or a Double Majors**.

 - The curricula of both Majors allow space for students to take a Minor programme or free electives.

 # While the medium of instruction for BDLCC common Year One and BAESP is English, and the media for BACBS are English and Chinese, students choosing BACBS as their Major are required to have good knowledge of Chinese so they can complete the programme.
 Non-Chinese speaking students are strongly recommended to seek academic counselling before applying for this Major in Year Two.

 * Students can apply to enter either Major or the Double Majors pathway in Year 2.
 Students whose GPA is 3.2 and above plus the average of the following seven subjects reaches grade B (i.e. grade point 3.0) are guaranteed to be admitted to the Major of their own choice.

 - Introduction to Bilingual Studies